beastiehut/BeastieHut-Plugins/Space Comments Plugin Documentation.md

-The plugin allows to display the comments of the current page (and, and its descendents' comments, if selected) in a form of a table.
+The plugin allows to display the comments of the current page (and, and its descendents' comments, if selected) in a form of a table and also page attachments' comments as a table.

+It has 2 macros:

+* Pages Comments
+* Attachments comments

+## Pages Comments ##

 The macro has the following options: